 DO I NEED PERMIT?

 – TIMS Permit and Sagarmatha National Park Permit are needed.
 TIMS can be applied in Nepal Tourism Board office in Brikuthimandap daily (except on National Holidays) from 9AM to 4PM, bring two ID pictures of any size and fee of 2,000 Rupees.
 Payment for Sagarmatha National Park Permit is readily available in the village of Jorsalle, prepare 3,390 Rupees.

 DO I NEED A TRAVEL INSURANCE?

 – Travel insurance is not required but highly encouraged.
-If you can, do not be like us who trekked at our own risks without insurance.
+If you can, do not be like us who trekked on our own risks without insurance.
 Get one that includes airlift.
 It is for your own protection.
 Unless you are willing to pay hefty amount in case of emergency and you have none.

 HOW MANY HOURS OF TREKKING DAILY?